carltonmason/beautiful-jekyll/index.md

 Be competent in multiple things and deep in a few.
 The more varied your skills and abilities, the more adaptable, resilient and valuable you are.

-Hire for attitude, enthusiasm, willingness to learn, and culture fit over GPA, school, experience or silly interview tests.
+Hire for attitude, enthusiasm, willingness to learn, and culture fit over GPA, school, experience or questionable interview tests.

 Beware of clinging to yesterday's best practices or blindly following best practices of others.
 Best practices are usually a counter measure to something and relevant in some context.
 As Neal Ford said at Thoughtworks (paraphrased from memory): "Yesterday's best practices are tomorrow's anti-patterns..." - something like that.
 Seek to understand principles first then best practices.